 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-The goal of newer, more intensive treatments is to destroy more cancer cells in the hope of prolonging a person's survival.
+The goal of newer, more intensive treatments or targeted therapies is to destroy more cancer cells in the hope of lengthening a person’s life.
 In the future, the definition of a CR in CLL is likely to change with advances in technology.
 For example, some sensitive tests can find very small levels of the abnormal DNA changes specific to CLL.
 When these sensitive tests can no longer find any CLL, it is called a molecular remission.

 A remission can be temporary or permanent.
 This uncertainty leads to many survivors feeling worried or anxious that the leukemia will come back.
-While many remissions are permanent, it's important to talk with your doctor about the possibility of the disease returning.
+Recurrent CLL is CLL that has come back after treatment.
+While many remissions last for a long time, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence .

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the leukemia’s stage has changed.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as chemotherapy and targeted therapy) but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above such as chemotherapy and targeted therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.

-For CLL, how long it takes for treatment to work can vary from weeks to many years, and how fast CLL grows can also vary considerably.
-Finding a recurrence does not mean that treatment is needed immediately.
+Finding a CLL recurrence does not mean that treatment is needed right away.
 In fact, the watch-and-wait approach (see above) is usually recommended, with active treatment beginning only if the disease causes symptoms again.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .